Gift Aid explained

 Who will have access to this information about me?

-Only RNIB and HM Revenue and Customs.
+Only RNIB and HMRC.
 We won’t share it with anyone else.

 What should I do if my tax status changes or I want to cancel my declaration?